gaserslav/My_http-server-framework-ish/README.md

 ##http server written in java
 This is simple http server/framework~ish

+# DONT USE IT WITH VIDEOS,IT WILL SEND ALL BYTES AT ONCE

 ### Q: how do i use it ?

 you see "out/artifacts/JocaWeb_jar/JocaWeb.jar" ?